Exchange, VIRS, visiting and unclassified students

 Travelling outside of Canada during your studies

 You must have a valid Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA) to re-enter Canada if you’re planning to travel outside of Canada during your studies.
-U.S. citizens are exempt from a TRV or eTA.
+US citizens and lawful permanent residents of the US do not require TRVs or eTAs.

-Before making any travel plans, review the requirements for travelling outside of Canada and the Travelling to Canada Guide for your return.
+Before making any travel plans, check travelling outside of Canada and the Travelling to Canada Guide for your return.

 If you get a new passport